digitalgust/tinyj2c/README.md

 # java2c

 Convert java source to c source , then compile to standalone binary.
+Source contains a minimal vm and gc support.

 # Requirement

 1. Jetbrain Idea for compile and run converter.
-2. cmake compile c source , recommend Jetbrain Clion.
+2. cmake for compile c source , recommend Jetbrain Clion.
 3. JDK 8+.
-4. miniJVM for java runtime classes.
+4. miniJVM for runtime java classes, Convert need only.
-5. clang
+5. clang.

 # Step